Apply To The Massachusetts School of Professional Psychology

 To arrive at MSPP on or before the set deadline.
 Post marked on the deadline date is not acceptable.

-All applicants who have attended a non-US institution of higher learning must provide an official translation of their academic record.
+All applicants who have attended a non-US institution of higher learning must provide an official translation and equivalency to US Higher Education of their academic record.
 MSPP recommends that applicants contact World Education Services to request this service.
 For more information, please visit www.wes.org.

-The General Graduate Record Examination (GRE) is required of all Doctor of Psychology (PsyD) applicants including School Psychology PsyD Program applicants at the MA entry level.
+The General Graduate Record Examination (GRE) is required of applicants to the Doctor in Clinical Psychology (PsyD).
 Applicants to other programs are highly encouraged to submit GRE scores to enhance their application but not required.
 The psychology subject test is optional.
-MSPP’s School Code/Reporting Number is 3501.
+MSPP's School Code/Reporting Number is 3501.

 The general Graduate Record Exam (GRE) is required of all doctoral applicants who are native speakers of English.
 The psychology subject test is optional.
 International applicants who are non-native speakers of English may be required to take the Test of English as a Foreign Language (TOEFL) if English is not the primary language (see International Applicants on page 1, and/or contact the Admissions Office if you are unsure about which test to take).
 GRE test scores are valid for five years, and TOEFL test scores are valid for two years.